-Two output clocks are provided to assist in capturing data from the AD9645.
-The DCO is used to clock the output data and is equal to 4× the sample clock (CLK) rate for the default mode of operation.
-Data is clocked out of the AD9645 and must be captured on the rising and falling edges of the DCO that supports double data rate (DDR) capturing.
+Two output clocks are provided to assist in capturing data from the AD9635.
+The DCO is used to clock the output data and is equal to 3× the sample clock (CLK) rate for the default mode of operation.
+Data is clocked out of the AD9635 and must be captured on the rising and falling edges of the DCO that supports double data rate (DDR) capturing.
 The FCO is used to signal the start of a new output byte and is equal to the sample clock rate in 1× frame mode.
 See the Timing Diagrams section for more information.

 When the SPI is used, the DCO phase can be adjusted in 60° increments relative to the data edge.
 This enables the user to refine system timing margins, if required.
-The default DCO+ and DCO- timing, as shown in Figure 2, is 180° relative to the output data edge.
+The default DCO+ and DCOtiming, as shown in Figure 2, is 180° relative to the output data edge.

-A 12-bit serial stream can also be initiated from the SPI.
+A 10-bit serial stream can also be initiated from the SPI.
 This allows the user to implement and test compatibility to lower resolution systems.
-When changing the resolution to a 12-bit serial stream, the data stream is shortened.
-See Figure 3 for the 12-bit example.
-In the default option with the serial output number of bits at 16, the data stream stuffs two 0s at the end of the 14-bit serial data.
+When changing the resolution to a 10-bit serial stream, the data stream is shortened.

 In default mode, as shown in Figure 2, the MSB is first in the data output serial stream.
-This can be inverted by using the SPI so that the LSB is first in the data output serial stream.
+This can be inverted, by using the SPI, so that the LSB is first in the data output serial stream.